Is it okay to treat yourself? A brief exploration of self-gifting

 Introduction

 W hen we think of gift-giving, we tend to think of our family, friends, and coworkers.
 We think of special events like birthdays or anniversaries which need to be celebrated.
 We purchase gifts to establish connections and to communicate our feelings to others.
-But, what about self-gifting?
+But, what about self gifting?
 Are we able to purchase gifts for ourselves the same way we do for others?
 Many research articles have expressed that gifting to others evokes more self-happiness than gifting to oneself.
-This research paper aims to explore the various notions surrounding self-gifting.
+This research paper aims to explore the various notions surrounding self gifting.
 We will first reiterate the benefits of gifting to others on the giver’s happiness and review the idea of “self-care” within the mainstream media and its importance within the health domain.
-Then, we will explore the terms self-indulgence, self-nurturance, and self-control when it comes to self-gifting.
-Lastly, we will look over self-gifting behaviors.
+Then, we will explore the terms self-indulgence, self-nurturance, and self-control when it comes to self gifting.
+Lastly, we will look over behaviors associated with gifting yourself, delving into how this practice impacts personal well-being and self-perception.

 Are you looking for the perfect gift?
 Watch Our TED Talk!